-Thirty-three native speakers of Japanese, mainly students at a Japanese university, participated in this online experiment.
-One speaker was familiar with the devoicing phenomenon, and therefore his/her data did not enter the following analysis.
+Thirty-three native speakers of Japanese, who were mainly students at a Japanese university, participated in the experiment.
+One speaker reported that they are familiar with the devoicing pattern, and hence his/her data were excluded from the following analysis.